Sayeed-001/Scrapy-Selenium-webdriver-automation/README.md

 Make changes in PARAMATERS.PY file where you need to mention your chromedriver path, your internshala username, internshala password to attempt a login to the website with your credentials and at last you have to mention the job_category which you want to search and to acquire details in csv, json or xml formats.

-This project is only meant for educational purposes.

 ## Extracted data
 This project extracts Internship job data, combined with the respective rows Company name, Job location, duration, stipend, Last date to apply for a job and extracted url for the job.
 The extracted data looks like this:
 ```